Esgjgd/ARX-dfferential-probability-revision-scheme/README.md

 * a script to see conditions under which 2.5-bit constraints are compatible.
 * under "---" and under "???"
 * result of 6 uncommon constraints under "---" showed in "uncommon constraints.docx".
+### quasidifferential trails.rar
+* some quasidifferential trails appeared in the paper.
 ### else
 * our algorithm and results.